 - Belief in the boundless potential of young people

-- Belief in the power of partnership and collaboration
+- Nurture the power of partnership and collaboration

 Junior Achievement Facts